cheqd/node-docs/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-9. In GitHub, send a pull request to `cheqd-node:main`.
+9. In GitHub, send a pull request to `cheqd-node:develop`.
+The `develop` branch is where all pending PRs should be targetted for inclusion in the next release.